maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

          @enter="enter"
 ```

-Next we make the transitions `name` property dynamic by assigning it a variable instead of a string.
+Next, we make the transitions `name` property dynamic by assigning it a variable instead of a string.

 ```diff
 +const DEFAULT_TRANSITION = 'fade';